A determination of the cosmic microwave background temperature using Galactic molecules: CN as a thermometer

 Note, the temperature ($T_{01}$) that appears in Equation~\ref{eqn:r1r0} is referred to as the excitation temperature, and only reflects the blackbody temperature in the limit that local sources of excitation (e.g. collisions with electrons) are negligible.
 A small correction to the excitation temperature due to local sources ($\Delta T_{\rm loc}$) allows one to recover the CMB temperature, i.e. $T_{\rm CMB}=T_{lu}-\Delta T_{\rm loc}$.
-A similar approach can be carried out for the relative population of the $R(2)$ and $R(1)$ levels, and the $P(2)$ and $P(1)$ levels.
-However, we point out that the excitation temperature of the states derived from the first and second rotationally excited levels ($T_{12}$) is usually not as precisely measured as $T_{01}$.
+A similar approach can be carried out for the relative population of the $N''=2$ and $N''=1$ levels.
+However, we point out that the excitation temperature derived from the first and second rotationally excited levels ($T_{12}$) is usually not as precisely measured as $T_{01}$.
 We therefore focus our attention in this paper on obtaining new precise measures of $T_{01}$.
-For sightlines with a detection of either the $R(2)$ or $P(2)$ lines, we adopt the following equation for inferring the excitation temperature of the first and second rotationally excited states:
+For sightlines with transitions detected from the $N''=2$ level (i.e. either the $R(2)$ or $P(2)$ lines), we adopt the following equation for inferring the excitation temperature of the first and second rotationally excited levels: